 - Title of degree you are currently pursuing

-- Explain why you are the best candidate for an internship with SCAS (include qualifications/competencies)
+- Explanation why you are the best candidate for that specific department(s)

 In your Personal History Profile, be sure to include all past work experience, IT skills, and three references.